Undergraduate Initial Teacher Preparation Program

 ED 392 - Student Teaching

-Teacher candidates must meet all current state regulations regarding Connecticut teacher certification in effect at the time of their certification application.
+Additional Information: Candidates must meet all current state regulations for Connecticut educator certification in effect at the time of application.
+Fees may be associated with required assessments, background checks, and performance evaluations.

 Education Minor (18 credits)